Code of Conduct for Members

 - to avoid conflicts between personal and official interests.

 If any doubt exists as to the propriety of any course of action, members should consult the other members at the earliest opportunity.
-Where the propriety of any course of action involves or raises legal issues or consequences, members should consult the General Counsel of the Department of Infrastructure and Transport at the earliest opportunity.
+Where the propriety of any course of action involves or raises legal issues or consequences, members should consult the General Counsel of the Department of Infrastructure, Transport, Regional Development, Communications and the Arts at the earliest opportunity.

 Members of the Commission are officials for purposes of the Public Governance, Performance and Accountability Act 2013 (PGPA Act) and are bound to observe the duties of officials under the PGPA Act.